abouthalf/abouthalf.com/src/md/about.md

 ## Elsewhere

--   I keep a (tiny) blog at Micro.blog: http://abouthalf.micro.blog
+-   I have a seldom used Twitter: https://twitter.com/abouthalf
 -   I keep a newsletter: https://tinyletter.com/abouthalf
 -   I use Instagram as a playground: https://www.instagram.com/abouthalf/